 Much of our work has been focused on the study of malformations of cortical development, which are human brain disorders present from birth that arise after a disruption in the normal process of cerebral cortex maturation.
 Cortical malformations are among the most common causes of difficult-to-control epilepsy, accounting for 15-20% of cases, and because of their unique characteristics can serve as important model disorders for research into seizures.

 In recent years our research has focused on three broad themes:

 - The characterization and study of novel cortical malformation syndromes, which can shed light on the genetic basis of cerebral development and contribute to a more precise diagnosis and prognosis for children and adults affected by these disorders.

 Multiple forms of polymicrogyria, a common brain malformation

 - The investigation of brain volumes, circuitry, and function in patients with misplaced regions of gray matter (heterotopia), which are usually associated with epilepsy and can help us to answer complex questions about the relationship between cerebral structure and function.

 - The analysis of electrophysiological data recorded from patients with epilepsy of various causes, which can allow us to understand changing brain dynamics during seizures and the effect that anatomical malformations have on brain electrical activity.

 Recording of seizure from electrodes on the brain surface

 We use the following methods and techniques in our research:

 We invite you to learn more about our research, whether you are a potential subject, collaborator, or merely someone with an interest in the topic.
-Please browse through the pages on this site and feel free to contact us at any time.
+Feel free to contact us: